 - Once in, change the compatibility mode to Windows 8.
 Doing so is necessary to keep the launcher from trying to update itself to the latest version.

-Once the launcher is unable to update, it’ll stay as the old trusty Minecraft Launcher that can run Minecraft both offline and online.
-With that being said, this is just one of the many methods, however, it’s known to work like a charm.
+Once the launcher cannot update, it’ll stay as the old trusty Minecraft Launcher that can run Minecraft both offline and online.
+That said, this is just one of the many methods.
+However, it’s known to work like a charm.

 All in all, the new Minecraft Launcher is not the best experience Microsoft has in store for us, nor it is the final experience.
-Therefore, it’s recommended to prepare countermeasures from your end, rather than expecting Microsoft to fix what they broke.
-That being said, the old version is still the best when it comes to running Minecraft.
+Therefore, it’s recommended to prepare countermeasures from your end rather than expecting Microsoft to fix what it broke.
+That being said, the old version is still the best for running Minecraft.